-1. The failure to instruct on the defendant's theory of the case is reversible per se.
+For example, one could argue the failure to give an instruction on the defense theory of the case is structural error because it impacts the very framework in hwich a trial is conducted.
 In United States v.
 Escobar De Bright (9th Cir.
-1984) 742 F.2d 1196, the defendant was charged with the conspiracy to sell drugs.
+1984) 742 F.2d 1196 the defendant was charged with the conspiracy to sell drugs.
 Although there was substantial evidence that the defendant had conspired with a government agent, the trial court refused to instruct the jury on the defendant's theory that a conspiracy conviction cannot be found where the only co-conspirator is a government agent.
 After finding that the instruction should have been given, the Court of Appeals held that the error was reversible per se: